 Firstly, heat remaining 3 tablespoons of butter in a pan or kadhai.
 While the butter melts, add bay leaf and cinnamon stick, fry for few seconds. (photo 7)

 Then, lower the heat and add turmeric powder, coriander powder and red chili powder. (photo 8)

 Once the spices powders cooks well and raw smell goes off, add kasuri methi, fry for few seconds.
 Be sure to avoid the burning of masalas. (photo 9)

 Now, add the prepared tomato cashew masala paste and salt, saute on high for a minute until everything mixes well. (photo 10)

 Cook for 2-3 minutes or until masala starts releasing the oil. (photo 11)

 Then, add 1/3 water, salt and then bring it to a boil.
 Do not add too much water at a time. (photo 12)

 Once the gravy start boiling, add cream and mix.
 Cook for a minute. (photo 13)

 Finally, add paneer cubes, garam masala and sugar.
 Mix well.
 Cook for only a minute.
 So if you wish, you may add some kasuri methi if you prefer.
+Proceed with charcoal smoking the gravy.
 It is ready to serve. (photo 14)